stnert/check_systemd/README.md

   -c SECONDS, --critical SECONDS
                         Startup time in seconds to result in critical status.
   -e UNIT, --exclude UNIT
                         Exclude a systemd unit from the checks.
-This option can be applied multiple times.
-For example: -e mnt-data.mount -e task.service.
+This option can be applied multiple times, for example: -e mnt-data.mount -e task.service.
+Regular expressions can be used to exclude multiple units at once, for example: -e 'user@\d+\.service'.
+For more informations see the Python documentation about regular expressions (https://docs.python.org/3/library/re.html).
   -u UNIT, --unit UNIT  Name of the systemd unit that is being tested.
   -v, --verbose         Increase output verbosity (use up to 3 times).
   -V, --version         show program's version number and exit